 This last time I bled for 3 months straight like I was going to pass out from it just running out of me.
-It is disconcerting, to say the least, and made me cry because I just wanted it to stop already, plus you can’t use tampons and I can’t stand pads so it was full on disgusting to me.
+It is disconcerting, to say the least, and made me cry because I just wanted it to stop already, plus you can’t use tampons and I can’t stand pads so it was extremely uncomfortable and disgusting to me.

 If you find yourself in the same boat it is ruff but will go away I promise!!
 It lasts for a while and is most annoying so don’t be surprised at all if you do bleed for 3 months straight!
 Just be forewarned this can happen and prepare yourself to deal with it.

 The only time to be super concerned is if it is a pad an hour and you are passing big clots, then it is time to call the doctor and go in because something is wrong!

 Hopefully, you won’t make the same stupid mistakes I did and end up dealing with them 2.5 years later because it is so not worth it!!
 If you don’t take advice often, please take mine because what can happen is not worth your stubbornness to do what you want.

 The consequences of your choices will lead to something you won’t like in the end so take it easy momma and don’t worry about being superwomen!!
 The time will come for you to go back to what you used to do but until then enjoy your baby and the rest you need more then you know!!